 Breast reduction surgery is usually performed through incisions on your breasts with surgical removal of the excess fat, glandular tissue and skin.
 In some cases, excess fat may be removed through liposuction in conjunction with the excision techniques described below.
 If breast size is largely due to fatty tissue and excess skin is not a factor, liposuction alone may be used in the procedure for breast reduction.
 If no skin is removed, it can take 6-12 months for the skin to retract and shrink, thus creating some lift.

-The technique used to reduce the size of your breasts will be determined by your individual condition, breast composition, amount of reduction desired, your personal preferences and Dr. Alexander’s advice.
+The technique used to reduce the size of your breasts will be determined by your individual condition, breast composition, amount of reduction desired, your personal preferences and Dr. Alexander or Dr. Kaplan’s advice.

 Step 1 – Marking

-While you are sitting up, Dr. Alexander makes careful measurements and markings on the breast.
+While you are sitting up, Dr. Alexander and Dr. Kaplan make careful measurements and markings on the breast.
 This is arguably the most important part of the procedure, and requires skill, patience, experience, and a good eye for symmetry and detail.

 Step 2 – Liposuction